iaingallagher/BasicPython/Pre-course instructions.md

 ```
 print “Success”
 ```
 Press the play button at the top of the notebook and you should see the word “Success” printed.
-If so, good… you have passed phase 1 and you can close the notebook and the terminal (if it’s open)!
+If so, good… you can close the notebook and the terminal (if it’s open)!
 If not we’ll hopefully deal with that when the course starts.

 ## Installing the Atom text editor
 The other piece of software you need to install is the atom text editor.
 You can find this at: